Project your savings at retirement by using FNPF Retirement Calculator .

 We make the following default assumptions for fees:

 - Your FNPF contributions will remain at FNPF until you have met a condition of withdrawal.
-Weigh up the benefits of additional contribution against your other priorities, for example paying off your unsecured loans.

 - You will need to refer to your latest FNPF member account statement.